luque667788/simple_pi_media_player/README.md

 A simple web-based media player controller optimized for video playback on embedded devices, particularly Raspberry Pi with small displays.

+For detailed information about the user interface and how to use the video player features, please refer to the [`HOWTO.md`](HOWTO.md) document.

 ## Features

 -   **Video Management**: